 Erik Ness is associate professor of higher education and graduate coordinator in the Institute of Higher Education at the University of Georgia.
 Previously, he served as assistant professor and coordinator of the Higher Education Management program at the University of Pittsburgh and as a policy analyst for the Tennessee Higher Education Commission.
 Ness teaches and conducts research on higher education politics and policy.
 His research agenda primarily considers the public policymaking process, specifically the political dynamics associated with state-level higher education governance and policy.
 His recent work examines research utilization—the extent to which policymakers rely on research evidence to craft policy—in the adoption and implementation of various state higher education policy initiatives such as college completion policies, funding strategies, and student financial aid programs.

 Sean Baser is a doctoral student in the Institute of Higher Education at the University of Georgia.
 He also serves as a graduate research assistant in the Research & Policy Analysis division of the Board of Regents of the University System of Georgia.
 Baser’s research centers on higher education politics, policy, and governance.
 His research explores the higher education policymaking process at the state and institution levels, from policy formulation through implementation and evaluation.
 Baser is particularly interested in how interest groups and intermediary groups (namely, philanthropic foundations and state agencies) affect education policy, scholarship, and practice.
 His recent research has analyzed dual enrollment policies as well as the role of state community college governance, “dark money,” and a host of other factors in education finance.

-David Tandberg, vice president of policy research and strategic initiatives
+David Tandberg, senior vice president of policy research and strategic initiatives